 Details for track-specific excursions coming soon!

-Your home with Summer Springboard at Fordham will be actual university dormitories located on this vibrant city campus.
+Your home with Summer Springboard at Barnard College, Columbia University will be actual university dormitories located on this vibrant city campus.

-Just like a college student at Fordham University, students have a shared dorm room with roommates and use a common bathroom.
+Just like a college student at Barnard, students have a shared dorm room with roommates and use a common bathroom.
 Rooms are gender-segregated and contain an extra-long twin-size bed, desks, drawers, and a closet.

-Your Resident Advisor (RA) will live on your hall to create a community, provide support, plan activities and help you get the most out of your stay in New York.
+Your Summer Springboard staff (Mentor) will live on your hall to create a community, provide support, plan activities and help you get the most out of your stay in New York.
 Other members of the Summer Springboard staff also live on campus and are available to support students and tackle emergencies, 24 hours a day.

 All dormitories have 24-hour security.
-University security is on 24-hour patrol and available to any student that may need assistance during their time at Fordham.
+University security is on 24-hour patrol and available to any student that may need assistance during their time at Barnard.

 Dorms are suite-style, two double dorm rooms share a bathroom (4 students total).
 There are outdoor recreation/activity areas available for students as well as lounge spaces in the dorms.
-Laundry machines and wireless internet are free for students during their time at Fordham.
+Laundry machines and wireless internet are free for students during their time at Barnard.

 Classrooms on campus are beautifully renovated and modern with all the latest technology.